Laurie Evans (cricketer)

-Laurie John Evans (born 12 October 1987) is an English cricketer, contracted to Surrey County Cricket Club.
-A right-handed top-order batsman, he has previously represented Warwickshire, Northamptonshire and Sussex in county cricket, and since 2019 has been selected for global Twenty20 leagues, representing Rajshahi Kings, Multan Sultans, St Kitts & Nevis Patriots, Colombo Kings and the Perth Scorchers.
+Laurie John Evans (born 12 October 1987) is an English cricketer who currently plays for Surrey County Cricket Club.

+A right-handed top-order batsman Evans has previously represented Warwickshire, Northamptonshire and Sussex in county cricket.
+Since 2019 he has been selected as an overseas player for various global Twenty20 leagues.
+He has played for the Rajshahi Kings, Multan Sultans, St Kitts & Nevis Patriots, Barbados Royals, Colombo Kings, Perth Scorchers and Melbourne Renegades.